 Underwater: Wet contact - All hairs and liquid bridges are surrounded by water

 Underwater: Bubble contact - A bubble of volume Vb is trapped between the hairs.
 The bubble is pinned to pad circumference.
-Liquid bridges inside the bubble are surrounded by air while the ones outside the bubble are surrounded by water.
+Liquid bridges forming with the substrate within the bubble are surrounded by air while the ones forming contact outside the bubble are surrounded by water.

 Let Vf = 4/3πsf3and Vb = 4/3πsb3, where sf and sb are the radii of spheres with equivalent volumes.
-Fluid and bubble sizes are assumed to scale proportionally in a “self-similar” manner relative to its pinned contact size.
+Fluid and bubble sizes are assumed to scale proportionally in a “self-similar” manner relative to their pinned contact size.
 We thus define the size parameters φf = Df/2sf and φb = Db/2sbfor the fluid and bubble respectively to conveniently scale their sizes relative to the corresponding hair and pad diameters they are pinned to.
 The tip of the hairs are at a distance d from the the substrate.

 The net adhesion force for case 1 and 2 can be calculated as: